Blackstone buys Dutch trust firm Intertrust

-AMSTERDAM (Reuters) - U.S. private equity firm Blackstone Group LP (BX.N) has agreed to buy Dutch tax consultancy Intertrust for a reported 675 million euros ($883 million).
+AMSTERDAM, Dec 5 (Reuters) - U.S. private equity firm Blackstone Group LP has agreed to buy Dutch tax consultancy Intertrust for a reported 675 million euros ($883 million).

 Blackstone agreed to buy Intertrust from Dutch private equity firm Waterland in a deal expected to close in coming months after obtaining regulatory approvals, Intertrust said on its web site, confirming what bankers had previously told Reuters Loan Pricing Corp (RLPC).